Asymmetric Feedback Learning in Online Convex Games: Introduction

-To solve this class of games with asymmetric agents, we propose an asymmetric feedback learning algorithm: agents that have access to only zeroth-order oracles play perturbed actions and update their actions using zeroth-order optimization techniques; while the other agents update their actions using first-order gradient feedback.
-We show that no-regret learning is achieved for every agent for convex games, and Nash equilibrium convergence is guaranteed for strongly monotone games.
-The performance of the asymmetric feedback learning algorithm is between the first-order and zeroth-order methods, and depends on the number of agents with access to only zeroth-order oracles.
-Therefore, the algorithm subsumes both first-order and zeroth-order methods.
-Experimentally, we validate our algorithm on an online market, specifically, a deterministic and a risk-averse Cournot game.
+Our main contributions are summarized as follows. \begin{enumerate} \item We develop a novel framework that relies on asymmetric information to learn optimal actions in convex games.
+In this framework, agents belong to two distinct groups: agents that only have access to zeroth-order oracles and update their actions using zeroth-order optimization techniques, and agents that have access to first-order gradient information and update their actions accordingly. \item While the asymmetric setting complicates the system dynamics, we theoretically show that no-regret learning is achieved for every agent for convex games, and last-iterate Nash equilibrium convergence is guaranteed for strongly monotone games.
+We show that the performance of the proposed asymmetric learning algorithm lies between the pure first- and zeroth-order methods. \item Experimentally, we validate our algorithm on online markets, specifically, a deterministic and a risk-averse Cournot game.
 In the latter case, the cost of each agent is stochastic and agents may be risk-neutral or risk-averse to avoid catastrophically high costs.
-We show that when there are risk-neutral agents, our asymmetric feedback learning algorithm converges faster compared to the pure zeroth-order method in \cite{wang2022risk}.
+We show that when there are risk-neutral agents, our asymmetric learning algorithm converges faster compared to the pure zeroth-order method in \cite{wang2022risk}. \end{enumerate}

-To the best of our knowledge, this is the first paper to address asymmetric agent updates in online convex games with theoretical results on regret analysis and Nash equilibrium convergence.
+To the best of our knowledge, this is the first paper to address asymmetric agent updates in convex games with theoretical results on regret analysis and Nash equilibrium convergence.
 Perhaps closest to the method proposed here is the one in \cite{niu2022dish}, which addresses a distributed consensus optimization problem where the agents perform either Newton- or gradient-type updates.
 Linear convergence is shown for strongly convex objective functions regardless of updates.
 We note that the games considered here are different than the consensus optimization problems in \cite{niu2022dish}, as is also the type of asymmetric information.
 As a result, the techniques in \cite{niu2022dish} cannot be applied to analyze the asymmetric games considered here.